NunoSempere/time-to-botec/README.md

 ### R

 R has a warm place in my heart from back in the day, and it has predefined functions to do everything.
-It was particularly fast to write for me, though not particularly fast to run :) However, I do recall that R does have some multithreading support; it wasn't used.
+It was particularly fast to write for me, though not particularly fast to run :) R has some multithreading support, which I didn't use.

 ### Lua